 The ASEAN-Japan Comprehensive Economic Cooperation (AJCEP) is the first wide-area EPA Japan entered into.
-Negotiations were commenced in 2005.
-As of February 2018, the FTA has entered into force with all the parties except Indonesia (for details, see Efforts in Japan in Economic Partnerships, 2(8) ASEAN-Japan Comprehensive Economic Partnership (AJCEP)).
+Negotiations commenced in 2005 and after 2008 the EPAs were subsequently enforced.
+Currently, the agreements have entered into force with all the parties (for details, see Efforts in Japan in Economic Partnerships, 3.
+2(8) ASEAN-Japan Comprehensive Economic Partnership (AJCEP)).